 While total emissions may be viewed with justifiable concern, they should not overshadow less troubling measurements, such as cumulative emissions since the industrial revolution and per capita emissions.
-For example, the majority of countries in Asia fall well below the world average of 4.2 tonnes per year of per capita emissions in the developing countries of Asia and the developed world is sizable, legitimate reservations have arisen over the prospects of it narrowing.
+For example, the majority of countries in Asia fall well below the world average of 4.2 tonnes per year of per capita energy-related emissions (table 2.2) (IEA 2007).
+Though the gap between per capita emissions in the developing countries of Asia and the developed world is sizable, legitimate reservations have arisen over the prospects of it narrowing.
 At the heart of such reservations lies the realization that the climate change fight cannot be won without the formulation of effective climate policies in all regions including Asia.
 And though there is a lack of consensus over how to move toward an effective climate policy in Asia, there is broad agreement that it is in the best interest of Asia to seriously address this issue.